dgrr/http2/README.md

 # Help

-If you need any help setting up, contributing or understanding this repo, you can contact me on [gofiber's Discord](https://gofiber.io/discord).
+If you need any help to set up, contributing or understanding this repo, you can contact me on [gofiber's Discord](https://gofiber.io/discord).

 # How to use the server?